aimms/how-to/LoadResultsSolverSession.rst

 Introduction
 ------------

 When the ``waitForCompletion`` argument of ``pro::DelegateToServer`` is 0, both the data session and the server session run in parallel.
-This allows the end user to browse and modify data while the server session is running.
-However, at the end of the server session, the results are stored back in the data session.
-This may happen at an akward moment.
-This raises the question: "How to load the results of a server session at a convenient moment?".
+This allows the end user to browse and modify data while the server session is running in the background.
+However, at the end of the server session, the results are loaded back in to the data session.
+This may happen unannounced which is not a good user interface design.
+This article shows you how to control the loading back of server session results manually.

 Why is this happening?
 ----------------------

-Let's take a look at a typical ``pro::DelegateToServer`` call:
+Let's take a look at the typical ``pro::DelegateToServer`` call:

 	.. code-block:: none